josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 </code-example>

-In the lazy-loaded module's routing module, add a route for the component.
+In the routing module of the lazy-loaded module, add a route for the component.

 <code-example header="Routing module for lazy loaded module (excerpt)">